Disappearing frontier: Alaska's glaciers retreating at record pace

 Even one of the few Alaska glaciers that had been advancing, Taku just southeast of the city of Juneau, is now losing ice at a fast clip.
 Particularly ominous is the high altitude at which Taku is melting, said Mauri Pelto, who heads the North Cascades Glacier Climate Project.
 This year, the summer melt reached as high as 1,450 meters, 25 meters above the previous high-altitude record set just last year, he said.

-CASTING OFF CHUNKS Now that it is retreating, Taku is expected to start casting off big ice chunks, increasing Alaska’s already significant contribution to rising sea levels, according to a study co-authored by Sass and Shad O’Neel, a glaciologist with the U.S. Geological Survey.
-The study is scheduled to be presented at the annual conference of the American Geologic Union next week in San Francisco.
+CASTING OFF CHUNKS Now that it is retreating, Taku is expected to start casting off big ice chunks, increasing Alaska’s already significant contribution to rising sea levels, according to a study authored by Chris McNeil of the U.S. Geological Survey and co-authored by Sass, USGS glaciologist Shad O'Neel and others.
+The study is scheduled to be presented at the annual conference of the American Geophysics Union next week in San Francisco.

 Alaska recorded its warmest month ever in July and the trend has continued.
 "Alaska is on pace to break their record for warmest year unless December is dramatically cooler than forecasted," Brian Brettschneider, a climatologist with the University of Alaska Fairbanks' International Arctic Research Center, said in a Dec.
 1 tweet.